John Daniel (priest): Life

-John Daniel was born in 1745, the son of Edward Daniel of Durton, Lancashire, and great-nephew of the Rev. Hugh Tootell, better known as Dodd the historian.
+John Daniel was born in 1745, the son of Edward Daniel of Durton, Lancashire, and great-nephew of Hugh Tootell, better known as Dodd the historian.
 He was educated first at Dame Alice's School, Fernyhalgh, and then at Douai, where he was ordained priest and made professor of philosophy (1778) and afterwards of theology.
 When the president, Edward Kitchen, alarmed by the French Revolution, resigned his office in 1792, Daniel was appointed president.
 When war was declared between England and France, the superiors and students of most of the British establishments took flight and succeeded in reaching England.
-The members of the English College, with Rev. Daniel, remained in the hope of saving the college.
+The members of the English College, including Daniel, remained in the hope of saving the college.

 About 9:00 on the night of 12 October 1793, a band of revolutionary soldiers surrounded and took possession of the college.
 Those students who had not already made their escape were removed to the Scottish College, where they were detained as prisoners.
 Daniel, the teachers, and students were confined first at Arras, and then at Doullens in Picardy.
 Over the next three month, fifteen managed to escape from the citadel, by descending at night a rope let down from the ramparts, and made it back to England.
 In November 1794, those remaining were returned to the Irish College at Douai and in February, 1795, were allowed to leave for England.

 Daniel and about twenty-five professors and students arrived at Dover on 2 March 1795, along with Gregory Stapleton and sixty-four students from the English College at St. Omer.
 Arriving in London, a number of them called upon John Douglass, Vicar Apostolic of the London District.
 Soon afterwards Stapleton took his students to join the earlier refugees from St. Omer's at Old Hall Green.

-As Bishop Douglass was unable to make a similar arrangement for the Douai students, they proceeded north to join their friends, many of whom resided in the Northern District.
-Bishop Gibson, Vicar Apostolic of the Northern District, lodged them for a time in his house at Little Blake Street in York.
+As Douglass was unable to make a similar arrangement for the Douai students, they proceeded north to join their friends, many of whom resided in the Northern District.
+William Gibson, Vicar Apostolic of the Northern District, lodged them for a time in his house at Little Blake Street in York.
 According to Edwin Bonney, Daniel arrived at Crook Hall, and seems to have been formally installed as president.
 He resigned a few days later, "...by this act transmitting the succession of the Presidency from Douai to the new college."
 He was succeeded by Thomas Eyre, who had been president at Crook.
 However, Edwin Burton finds this difficult to reconcile with contemporary documents in the Westminster diocesan archives.